Dental implants are marginally more susceptible to medical problems than natural teeth.

 These days it is not uncommon for implants to last a lifetime, however proper cleaning and maintenance is essential to make this happen.

-As far as for the quality of the implant, always ask what material your implant is made out of.
-Sterile titanium is by far the best material for long lasting dental implants.
+As far as for the quality of the implant, always ask what brand your implant is.
+We recommend Astra Tech.

 Additionally, always investigate the training your implant surgeon has.

-Ideally you want a surgeon who has post-graduate training in implant surgery.
+Ideally you want a surgeon who has post-graduate training in implant surgery and who has at least 5 years of regular implant surgery under their belt.